 - Complete at least 50% of business coursework in residence at the St. Louis campus.*

-- Complete major course requirements in residence at the St. Louis campus.*
+- Complete major-specific course requirements in residence at the St. Louis campus.*

 - Students transferring from the Madrid campus must complete a minimum of 40 credits of coursework, including a minimum of 30 credits of business coursework in residence at the St. Louis campus.*